 Plagiarism, Fraud and Other Ethical Concerns Reviewers should let the editor know if they suspect/find that a manuscript is a substantial copy of another work, citing the previous work in as much detail as possible.
 Reviewers should also identify relevant published work that has not been cited by the authors.

 Acknowledgement of Sources Reviewers must ensure that authors have acknowledged all sources of data used in the research.
 They should identify cases in which relevant published work referred to in the paper has not been cited in the reference section.
 They should point out whether observations or arguments derived from other publications are accompanied by the respective source.

 Conflicts of Interest Reviewers should not review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Promptness Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.
-In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time should also notify the editor, so that the manuscript could be sent to another reviewer.
+In the event that a reviewer feels it is not possible for him/her to complete the review of the manuscript within stipulated time should also notify the editor so that the manuscript could be sent to another reviewer.